niallhosein/ColdThermometryReadout/README.md

 ### Configure the Readout Class
 All settings for readout class can be found in the `__init__()` function of the readout class under the heading 'Configurable Settings'.
 Set the values as desired.
 A description of each value is given below:

-#### sample_rate : int
+#### Scan Setup
-This is the number of samples taken by the LabJack per scan per channel.
-By default it is set to `1600` - a sample frequency of 1600Hz per channel.
+The scan setup is controlled by `sample_rate` and `scan_amount`. `sample_rate` is the number of samples taken by the LabJack per scan per channel.
+By default it is set to `1600` - a sample frequency of 1600Hz per channel. `scan_amount` is the number of streams to be taken.

-#### scan_amount : int
-The number of streams to be taken.
 Set to `-1` for an infintie number of readings.

 #### Bias Switching and Stage Configurations
 The bias switching functionality is controlled `BiasSwitchAveragingInterval`, `overrideBias`, and `BiasOutputPort`.
 Sample values are given below: